willGuimont/willGuimont.github.io/_posts/2019-08-26-moon-orbit-eccentricity.md

 categories: physics
 ---

 In my third session of CÉGEP, I decided to take a thermodynamic and astrophysics class.
-I was that kind of class that completely changed the way I see physics.
+It was the kind of class that completely changed the way you see physics.

-I have always seen physics experiments as things you just can't do at home.
+I have always seen physics experiments as things you just cannot do at home.
 You always need some complicated apparatus.
-Yet, in this class, we calculated the eccentricity of the Moon's orbit, a bit of rock spinning around Earth, only using a camera and a bit of imagination.
+Yet, in this class, we calculated the eccentricity of the Moon's orbit, a bit of rock spinning around Earth, using only a camera and a bit of imagination.

 The idea is quite simple, as the Moon moves closer and further of the Earth, its visual size will vary.
 When the Moon is at its perigee (closest to the Earth), it will appear bigger than when the Moon is at its apogee (further from the Earth).
-If we can measure that change of size, we could deduce the eccentricity of its orbit.
+If we can measure its visual size around its orbit, we could deduce the orbit's eccentricity.

-So, the basic idea of this experience was to take pictures of the Moon and measure its diameter in the picture.
-If we use the same camera and don't modify the focal length of the lens, the only thing that will make vary the Moon's size in the picture will be the distance of the Moon from Earth.
+So, to get that data we took pictures of the Moon and measure its diameter in the pictures.
+If we use the same camera and don't modify the focal length of the lens, the only thing that will make vary the Moon's size in the picture will be the distance from Moon to Earth.

 Here is some pictures I took back then: